Trilarion/opensourcegames/entries/super_transball_2.md

 - Assets license: ?
 (GPL)
 - Developer: Santiago Ontañón

-Side scrolling arcade game.
 It is the sequel of the games Transball and Transball 2, all of them based in the 'Thrust' type of games.

 ## Building